wyozi/drift/README.md

 adipiscing vel enim eu scelerisque.
 ```

 Data set via yaml at the top of a blog post is available on the blog post model.

+Don't forget to separate yaml data from blog post content with two blank lines!

 Yaml data:
 ```